 A) This Actuarial Guideline applies for valuations on or after January 1, 2020.
 The phase-in provisions of VM-21 also apply for the contracts and product features subject to the Guideline.

 B) A company may elect to apply these requirements for the valuation on December 31, 2019 in lieu of the requirements of the prior version of this Guideline.
-If so elected, the reserves will be established by following the requirements of VM-21 from the 2020 NAIC Valuation Manual and the documentation requirements of VM-31 from the 2020 NAIC Valuation Manual
+If so elected, the reserves will be established by following the requirements of VM-21 from the 2020 NAIC Valuation Manual and the documentation requirements of VM-31 from the 2020 NAIC Valuation Manual.